oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/new-zealand.md

 ## 通訊

 ### 電話—固定線路
-- `total subscriptions`: 757,000 (2022 est.)
+- `總訂閱數`: 757,000 (2022 est.)
-- `subscriptions per 100 inhabitants`: 15 (2022 est.)
+- `每100名居民訂閱數`: 15 (2022 est.)

 ### 電話—移動電話
-- `total subscriptions`: 5.947 million (2022 est.)
+- `總訂閱數`: 5.947 million (2022 est.)
-- `subscriptions per 100 inhabitants`: 115 (2022 est.)
+- `每100名居民訂閱數`: 115 (2022 est.)

 ### 電信系統
-- `general assessment`: the growth areas in in New Zealand’s telecom market have been in mobile broadband and fiber; New Zealand’s mobile market continues to undergo significant developments; the coverage of LTE networks has been supported by the Rural Broadband Initiative rollout, which added a significant number of mobile sites to new or underserved areas; the market is undergoing additional consolidation; offering fixed and mobile services (2023)
+- `總體評估`: the growth areas in in New Zealand’s telecom market have been in mobile broadband and fiber; New Zealand’s mobile market continues to undergo significant developments; the coverage of LTE networks has been supported by the Rural Broadband Initiative rollout, which added a significant number of mobile sites to new or underserved areas; the market is undergoing additional consolidation; offering fixed and mobile services (2023)
-- `domestic`: fixed-line roughly 13 per 100 and mobile-cellular telephone subscribership 114 per 100 persons (2021)
+- `國內`: fixed-line roughly 13 per 100 and mobile-cellular telephone subscribership 114 per 100 persons (2021)
-- `international`: country code - 64; landing points for the Southern Cross NEXT, Aqualink, Nelson-Levin, SCCN and Hawaiki submarine cable system providing links to Australia, Fiji, American Samoa, Kiribati, Samo, Tokelau, US and around New Zealand; satellite earth stations - 8 (1 Inmarsat - Pacific Ocean, 7 other) (2019)
+- `國際的`: country code - 64; landing points for the Southern Cross NEXT, Aqualink, Nelson-Levin, SCCN and Hawaiki submarine cable system providing links to Australia, Fiji, American Samoa, Kiribati, Samo, Tokelau, US and around New Zealand; satellite earth stations - 8 (1 Inmarsat - Pacific Ocean, 7 other) (2019)

 ### 廣播媒體
 state-owned Television New Zealand operates multiple TV networks and state-owned Radio New Zealand operates 3 radio networks and an external shortwave radio service to the South Pacific region; a small number of national commercial TV and radio stations and many regional commercial television and radio stations are available; cable and satellite TV systems are available, as are a range of streaming services (2019)